-Queensferry SEA Objectives Environmental Category/Issues Reason for Designations Firth of Forth Site of Special Scientific Interest Designated to protect an area of ge terrestrial habitats, vascular plants, Ferry Hills Site of Special Scientific Interest Designated to protect an area of ge Biodiversity, Geodiversity and Soil Firth of Forth Special Protection Area Designated to avoid deterioration o 27 bird species.
-Firth of Forth RAMSAR Wetlands of International Importance Ancient Woodland located throughout the corridor Designated to protect and avoid the Firth of Forth Coastal Flood Risk Water, Flood Risk and Resilience River Almond Fluvial Flood Risk Areas of Surface Water Flooding located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings Scheduled Monuments located throughout the corridor To preserve Scotland's most signific Forth Bridge UNESCO World Heritage Site Designated to protect and recognise Battle of Inverkeithing Battlefield Designated to protect and recogn historical association, physical and/ Cultural Heritage Crammond Conservation Area Dalmeny Conservation Area Queensferry Conservation Area To preserve and enhance areas of North Queensferry Conservation Area Inverkeithing Conservation Area Dundas Castle Garden and Designed Landscape Craigiehall Garden and Designed Landscape Landscape Dalmeny Garden and Designed Landscape To ensure sites cultural significance Hopetoun House Garden and Designed Landscape • geological and geomorphological features, coastal and s, invertebrates, breeding, passage and wintering birds geological and biological interest of the habitats of qualifying species which extends to nce he degradation of areas of ancient woodland ificant sites and monuments ise sites of Outstanding Universal Value anise Battlefields of cultural significance which have d/or archaeological remains and a battlefield landscape of special architectural or historic interest.
+Queensferry SEA Objectives Environmental Category/Issues Reason for Designations Firth of Forth Site of Special Scientific Interest Designated to protect an area of geological and geomorphological features, coastal and terrestrial habitats, vascular plants, invertebrates, breeding, passage and wintering birds Ferry Hills Site of Special Scientific Interest Designated to protect an area of geological and biological interest Biodiversity, Geodiversity and Soil Firth of Forth Special Protection Area Designated to avoid deterioration of the habitats of qualifying species which extends to 27 bird species.
+Firth of Forth RAMSAR Wetlands of International Importance Ancient Woodland located throughout the corridor Designated to protect and avoid the degradation of areas of ancient woodland Firth of Forth Coastal Flood Risk Water, Flood Risk and Resilience River Almond Fluvial Flood Risk Areas of Surface Water Flooding located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings of historical or architectural interest.
+Scheduled Monuments located throughout the corridor To preserve Scotland's most significant sites and monuments Forth Bridge UNESCO World Heritage Site Designated to protect and recognise sites of Outstanding Universal Value Battle of Inverkeithing Battlefield Designated to protect and recognise Battlefields of cultural significance which have historical association, physical and/or archaeological remains and a battlefield landscape Cultural Heritage Crammond Conservation Area Dalmeny Conservation Area Queensferry Conservation Area To preserve and enhance areas of special architectural or historic interest.
+North Queensferry Conservation Area Inverkeithing Conservation Area Landscape Dundas Castle Garden and Designed Landscape Craigiehall Garden and Designed Landscape To ensure sites cultural significance can be taken into account in the planning process.
+Dalmeny Garden and Designed Landscape 10 ensure sites cultural significance can be taken into account in the planning process.
+Hopetoun House Garden and Designed Landscape